scare-scale/ScareScale/src/content/movie/the-medium-2021.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /iwCti1LGupsMjCzuhaccUA4OZfo.jpg
+synopsis: "A shaman's family learn that their goddess is supposedly controlling one of them.
+However, their lives take a frightening turn when they realise the goddess has nothing to do with the possession."
 ---
-A shaman's family learn that their goddess is supposedly controlling one of them.
-However, their lives take a frightening turn when they realise the goddess has nothing to do with the possession.